Bartholomew Holzhauser: Founder of the Bartholomites

+Visions

 Holzhauser was a visionary, and made his visions public by presenting them in 1646 to Emperor Ferdinand III and to Duke Maximilian I, Elector of Bavaria.
 Ludwig Clarus published these visions, along with a commentary showing their partial fulfillment, in German, in 1849.

 One of the prophetic visions concerned England.
 Holzhauser foresaw the execution of Charles I of England and the complete ruin of the Church in that kingdom.
 He also foresaw that after the Holy Sacrifice had ceased for 120 years, England would be converted and do more for religion than it had done after its first conversion.
 This seems to have been fulfilled for the prohibition of the Mass under penalty of capital punishment was enacted in 1658 and partially recalled in 1778.

 He also wrote a remarkable work on the last book of the New Testament, the Revelation or the Apocalypse, which today is still held in high regard by Roman Catholics.
 He interpreted the book of the Apocalypse as follows: The seven stars and the seven candlesticks seen by St John signify seven periods of the history of the Church, from its foundation to its consummation at the final judgment.
 To these periods correspond the seven churches of Asia Minor, the seven days of the Mosaic record of creation, the seven ages before Christ, and the seven gifts of the Holy Ghost.
 Since, he claimed, all life is developed in seven stages, so God has fixed seven periods for regeneration.

 The central features of this apocalyptic commentary concerned the strong ruler, or the Grand Monarch, and the Holy Pope, a favorite subject of medieval prophecy, as well as the division of church history into seven periods.

+Death

 Holzhauser died, aged 44, at Bingen.
 At the time of his death, the community had members at Chiemsee, Salzburg, Freising, Eichstätt, Würzburg, and Mainz.
 The institute, however, made many enemies.
-At the end of the eighteenth century it became extinct, after having had 1595 members at its height.
+At the end of the eighteenth century, it became extinct, after having had 1595 members at its height.